-A pair of stately Bactrian camels sits outside the Seattle Asian Art Museum (SAAM) in Volunteer Park, always ready to make an appearance in your photo (as they have for decades).
-Yes, you can climb on them!
+A pair of stately Bactrian camels sits outside the Seattle Asian Art Museum (SAAM) in Volunteer Park, always ready to make an appearance in your photos — they’ve been posing for decades!
+And yes, you’re allowed to climb on them.

 As any camel aficionado will tell you, Bactrian camels have two humps, they live in Asia, and there aren’t many left.
 Their one-humped camel cousins, dromedaries, are far more populous.